Get Your Facts Straight About Spousal Support (Alimony)

 Alimony awards can be modified if circumstances have substantially changed.
 It is within the paying spouse’s rights to file for a reduction or elimination of alimony due to change in circumstances.

 Spousal support, or alimony, is one of the most contentious aspects of moving on from a divorce.
-If you have questions, consult with a team of attorneys at LegalShield.
-Get unlimited advice by becoming a member now.
+If you have questions, consult with a team of lawyers at LegalShield.
+Get advice by becoming a member now.

 LegalShield provides access to legal services offered by a network of provider law firms to LegalShield Members through member-based participation.
 Neither LegalShield nor its officers, employees or sales associates directly or indirectly provide legal services, representation or advice.
 See a plan contract at www.legalshield.com for specific state of residence for complete terms, coverage, amounts, and conditions.
 This is not intended to be legal or medical advice.
 Please contact a medical professional for medical advice or assistance and an attorney for legal advice or assistance.